-4. Appendix 1 Related Initiatives in the European Research Area
+5. Appendix 1.
+Related Initiatives in the European Research Area.

-The success of the execution of SRIA of the ETP 'Food for Life' relies on an effective collaboration with other partners of the European Research Area, coming from sectors such as ICT, manufacturing, energy, transport, nanotechnology, water, agriculture, etc. and with the relevant funding structures.
-Below is a non-exhaustive list of groups the ETP 'Food for Life' is keen to cooperate with to accomplish the proposed objectives.
+The success of the SRIA relies on an effective collaboration with other partners of the European Research Area, coming from sectors such as ICT, manufacturing, energy, transport, nanotechnology, water, agriculture, etc. and with the relevant funding structures.
+The initiatives and organizations listed below are a non-exhaustive list of the groups the European Food Industry is keen to cooperate with to accomplish the proposed objectives.

-4.1.
+5.1.
 Horizon 2020